sp34rh34d/CTF-writeups/Huntress CTF 2024/Backdoored Splunk II/readme.md

+## Name: Backdoored Splunk II
+#### Author: Adam Rice - @adam.huntress
+#### Category: Forensics
+#### Difficulty: N/D
-You've probably seen Splunk being used for good, but have you seen it used for evil?
+#### Description: You've probably seen Splunk being used for good, but have you seen it used for evil?
 NOTE: the focus of this challenge should be on the downloadable file below.
 It uses the dynamic service that is started, but you must put the puzzle pieces together to be retrieve the flag.

+## Procedure
+1